 When you put a price tag on your book, especially if it’s a high price tag, and you don’t already have a dedicated audience or a ton of positive reviews, people are going to evaluate the risk of buying your book, and they’re probably going to pass.

 But, if you give your book away for free to anyone who wants it, it’s less of a risk to potential readers.
 It didn’t cost them anything.
 Of course, they can still deem your work unworthy of their time, but they’re more likely to crack open your book and give it a few pages, or a few chapters, before making that call.

 If you’re already an established author with an impressive bibliography and a huge following, this doesn’t apply to you.
 If you sell it; people will buy it because they already know you and your work, but a lot of us Indy and new authors just don’t have that kind of readership, and so we HAVE to do whatever it takes to get our books in front of reader’s faces.

-A lot of writers (especially those who have a series or multiple books) join the Amazon KDP program because it allows them to promote their books for free, and if you hook readers with one good book, they’re more likely to purchase one of your other books because they’ve already decided they like your work and they want more, or if it’s part of a series, they’re excited about the sequels.
+A lot of writers (especially those who have a series or multiple books) join the Amazon KDP program because it allows them to promote their books for free.
+If you hook readers with one good book, they’re more likely to purchase one of your other books because they’ve already decided they like your work and they want more, or if it’s part of a series, they’re excited about the sequels.